Top-NotchOutdoorSearch

 Four adjustable kickstands lock in at 40, 50, or 60 degrees.

-Aiming it at the sun took seconds.
+Aiming it at the sun is a seconds job.

 But here is the catch: